 5 Tips to Prepare for a Hurricane

-Preparing for hurricane season can truly be a life saver because Hurricane season in Florida can be deadly.
-The season starts goes from June through November.
-We’ve gathered 5 precautionary measures you can implement now to help keep you, your family, and/or business safe.
+Take action TODAY to be better prepared for when the worst happens.
+Preparing for hurricane season can truly be a life saver.
+Understand your risk from hurricanes, and begin preparations now.
+The season goes from June through November.
+We’ve gathered 5 precautionary measures you can implement now to help keep you, your family, and/or business be safe.

 Whether you decide to “stay put” during an impending hurricane or to evacuate, it’s important to create a plan you can refer to when changes happen quickly.
 Things to include in your plan are evacuation location, transportation, emergency supply kit, important phone numbers, family meet up spots, and shelter locations.
 Another important thing to note, if you’re a pet owner make sure you know where the pet-friendly shelters are.
 In addition to your plan, make sure to find out what your city’s plan is as well.
 This includes finding where your local shelters are located and registering family members with special medical needs.

 These emergency supplies will be your lifeline not only during the storm, but after.
 The National Weather Service recommends you have enough food and water to last each person in your group a minimum of 3 days.
 Along with food & water your supplies should include, flashlights, lanterns, & batteries for potential power outages.
 Additional supplies include: medicine (prescriptions, pain/fever relievers, etc.), first aid supplies, & important documents(medical, will, insurance, etc.).
 Fill gallon baggies with water and freeze in freezer, so your perishables will be safe and cold if you lose power.
 You can also melt it and use it for drinking water.